 There are two ways to join a RUNE II multiplayer session:

-To host your own joinable co-op multiplayer session, you will need a little bit of technical knowledge.
+To host your own joinable co-op multiplayer session without UPNP, you will need a little bit of technical knowledge.
 Let’s walk through some of the basics.
 NOTE: This guide is written for hosting a RUNE II co-op game session on a Windows home computer.
-Aside from renting a server from our friends at G-Portal, Nitrado, Survival Servers, or PingPerfect, other hosting formats are not officially supported.
+Other hosting formats are not officially supported.

 First things first, you will need to go into your modem or router settings and port forward ports 7777-7781.
 If you aren’t familiar with where your port forwarding menu in your router is.
 Search for “ROUTERMODELNUMBER + port forward” into Google.
 Make sure that you port forward using your IPV4.
 You can find your IPV4 in your computer by opening the Windows command prompt and typing in “ipconfig”